 The Government provided sufficient police to conduct the criminal business of the Courts, but made no allowance for men to patrol the streets and keep order.
 Act 15 of 1857 made provision for Municipalities to request extra police if their ratepayers were prepared to contribute to the expense.
 In terms of Act 8 of 1873, this right was extended to Divisional Councils.

 New Court House and Jail

-By this time, it was deemed necessary to seek a new site for a new prison as the old one at the foot of Castle Hill had become a perfect disgrace.
-Further in the same year, presumably 1857, the Court House was shifted into the Commercial Exchange which stood on the site of the present Public Library and the Police Station moved into the same building.
+By this time, it was deemed necessary to seek a site for a new prison as the old one at the foot of Castle Hill had become an utter disgrace.
+Later in the same year, presumably 1857, the Court House was shifted into the Commercial Exchange which stood on the site of the present Public Library and the Police Station moved into the same building.
 After lengthy discussions, it was decided to build a new jail at the North End of the town.

 Nevertheless it was not until 1860 that the premises were ready for occupation and the old Jail at the foot of Castle Hill moved into the new prison under the supervision of Mr. Fellingham, whose wife was the first Matron of the Gaol Hospital on the premises.
 For the convenience of the public, two constables took up their quarters in the old Gaol, part of which was converted into a lock-up.

 The new Jail, considered then as a work of art and ornament in North End, was enclosed by a high wooden palisade which was later replaced by a solid stone wall.
 A visitor to Port Elizabeth in 1861 described it in the following uncomplimentary but accurate terms: